osu-crypto/libOTe/README.md

 ```
 git clone --recursive https://github.com/osu-crypto/libOTe.git
 cd libOTe
-python build.py setup boost
+python build.py setup boost relic
-python build.py -DENABLE_SODIUM=ON -DENABLE_ALL_OT=ON
+python build.py -DENABLE_RELIC=ON -DENABLE_SODIUM=ON -DENABLE_ALL_OT=ON
 ```
 It is possible to build only the protocol(s) that are desired via cmake command.
-In addition, if boost is already installed, then `boost` can be ommitted from `python build.py setup boost`.
+In addition, if boost and/or relic are already installed, then `boost` or `relic` can be ommitted from `python build.py setup boost relic`.

 See the output of `python build.py` or `cmake .` for available compile options.
 For example,
 ```